 The Small + Safe + Well (SSWell) study is a multi-year research project designed to understand how small organizations support the health, safety, and well-being of their workforce and how employees perceive their workplace culture.
 The aim of this project is to uncover how those efforts and perceptions affect health outcomes.

-Please see the information below to learn more about the project and the benefits of participation.
+Please see the information below to learn more about the project.

 To learn more, watch this webinar recording.